project-flink/flink-perf/automation/README.md

-Automatically execute a bunch of tests for Stratosphere in a distribted setting
+Automatically execute a bunch of tests for Flink in a distribted setting
 ####

 # Preparation